ornldaac/Airborne_CO2/README.md

 # Visualizing airborne in-situ CO2 data from NetCDF using R

-### Presented at 2022 Ecological Society of America meeting: *Workshop: Exploring changes in vulnerable ecosystems with NASA data*
+### Presented at 2022 Ecological Society of America workshop: *Exploring changes in vulnerable ecosystems with NASA data*

 *Author: ORNL DAAC*
 *Date: August 16, 2022*